 The honest answer: existing frameworks don't respect the latency hierarchy.

 Most open-source quant platforms treat everything the same — Python top to bottom.
 That works for research.
-It fails spectacularly when you need sub-microsecond risk checks on every order while simultaneously running ML inference and managing a portfolio of 50+ positions across multiple markets.
+It fails spectacularly when you need sub-microsecond risk checks on every order while simultaneously running ML inference and managing a portfolio of hundreds of positions across global markets.

 The other issue is risk.
 When real money is on the line, you can't afford "best effort" risk management bolted on as middleware.
 The risk engine needs veto authority.
 It needs to be physically incapable of being bypassed by a rogue strategy or a misbehaving LLM agent.
 That requires architectural separation, not just a Python decorator.